Staffordshire Forensic Partnership

 How will these be achieved?

-To achieve this the below listed Work-Streams have been developed by Claire Millar, Forensic Services Manager with Staffordshire Police ensuring academia addresses real life Forensic challenges.
-Each work stream is assigned a joint lead from within both Staffordshire University and Staffordshire Police to prioritise and oversee the projects that sit within it.
+To achieve this Work-Streams were initially developed by Claire Millar, Forensic Services Manager with Staffordshire Police ensuring academia addresses real life Forensic challenges.
+Each work stream is assigned joint leads from within both Staffordshire University and Staffordshire Police to prioritise and oversee the projects that sit within it.

-The partnership is overseen by a Project Board with senior representatives from the contributory organisations.
+The partnership is overseen by a Programme Board with senior representatives from the contributory organisations and chaired by the Deputy Chief Constable Nick Baker.